ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 Upon receiving a request to copy address details from the previous registration to the current registration, the system performs the following steps:
 1. Fetches the address details such as city, state or province, country and postal code of the previous registration from the cache.
-   * If the cache does not contain any of those address details, responds as an error message.
+   * If the cache does not contain any of those address details, responds with an error message.
 2. The address details will be pre-populated in the respective fields for the current registration and will be further editable.
-1. This feature is applicable to new registrations, pre-registered and non-pre-registered applicants but does not applies to registration correction such as UIN update, lost UIN and deactivation scenarios.
+1. This feature is applicable to new registrations, pre-registered and non-pre-registered applicants but does not applies to registration correction such as UIN update, lost UIN and deactivate UIN.
 1. System captures and stores the transaction details for audit purpose (except PII data).
 #### I. Scan and upload of POI, POA and POR
 1. The Registration Officer can input three types of documents- POA, POI and POR while registering an individual
-   * POA refers to Proof of address, POI is proof of Identity and POR is proof of relationship
+   * POA refers to Proof of Address, POI is Proof of Identity and POR is Proof of Relationship
    * Document type is configurable by admin based on the country level.
 2. The Registration officer collects these documents from individual and scans them
 1. The scan and upload works in such a way that copy of documents is not saved in system or any external device.
-1. The scanner scans the documents and upload them to the registration client machine
+1. The scanner scans the documents and uploads them to the registration client machine
-1. The following parameters will be met while uploading document
+1. The following parameters will be met while uploading the documents:
    * System lists various document categories as configured by admin
    * For each document category, system enables selection of the list of valid documents
    * The system validates if the document is pdf file format.
-   * The System does not allow user to upload more than one document per category
+   * The system does not allow user to upload more than one document per category
-   * The System performs size check after Document upload and revert the user to upload again if the Document Size is more than 1MB (Configurable)
+   * The system performs size check after document upload and revert the user to upload again if the document size is more than 1MB (document size is configurable)
-   * The System displays the name of the document adjacent to the Document Category for which the document is uploaded
+   * The system displays the name of the document adjacent to the Document Category for which the document is uploaded
 6. The registration officer can delete files uploaded by mistake.
-1. The System allows to view uploaded file(s)
+1. The system allows to view the uploaded file(s)
-1. The System allows to download the uploaded file(s)
+1. The system allows to download the uploaded file(s)
-#### J. Capture an individual's finger prints as per specification
+#### J. Capture an individual's fingerprints as per specification

-Registration Officer captures an individual’s finger prints using finger print device to authenticate an individual.
-Finger print capture is configurable by the admin at the country level.
+Registration Officer captures an individual’s fingerprints using fingerprint device to authenticate an individual.
+Fingerprint capture is configurable by the admin at the country level.

-**Turn ON or OFF finger prints capture**
+**Turn ON or OFF fingerprints capture**

-1. If finger prints capture is turned ON, Registration Officer captures the individual’s finger prints using finger print device.
+1. If fingerprints capture is turned ON, Registration Officer captures the individual’s fingerprints using fingerprint device.
-1. Alternatively, if finger print capture is turned OFF, system does not show any provision for finger print capture and proceeds to the next step.
+1. Alternatively, if fingerprint capture is turned OFF, the system does not show any provision for fingerprint capture and proceeds to the next step.

-When the registration officer uses finger print capture device to capture the individual left and right hand slap, the left thumb and the right thumb simultaneously, the system performs the following steps:
+When the registration officer uses fingerprint capture device to capture the individual left and right hand palm, the left thumb and the right thumb simultaneously, the system performs the following steps:
-1. Displays the quality score and threshold score for each capture.
+1. Displays the quality score and threshold score for each captured image.
-1. Allows the registration officer to re-try each capture up to a maximum no. of times (as configured) if threshold score is not met for one or more fingers.
+1. Allows the registration officer to re-try each capture up to a maximum number of times (as configured) if threshold score is not met for one or more fingers.
 1. Rejects further capture if the number of capture attempts are greater than the configured limits.
 1. Determines and displays rank for each finger.
 The finger with the highest quality score is ranked 1 and so on till 10 (excluding exceptions)
-1. Validates all available fingerprints that have been captured, the fingerprints, which are above threshold quality and the maximum retries attempted.
+1. Validates all the available fingerprints that have been captured, the fingerprints, which are above threshold quality and the maximum retries attempted.
 1. Retains only that capture which has the highest quality score.
 1. Captures and stores the transaction details for audit purpose (except PII data).

 #### K. Enable capturing an individual's face photograph

-When a Registration Officer opts to capture photo of an individual, the system initiates a photo capture and validates the following:
+When a Registration Officer opts to capture photo of an individual, the system initiates a photo capture and performs the following steps:
 1. Validates that an on-boarded camera is connected to the machine.
    * If an on-boarded camera is not found, displays an error message.
    * If more than one on-boarded camera is connected, proceeds with the first camera that the system finds as it scans the ports of the machine.